-The Operational Leadership Certificate is designed for individuals interested in developing leadership strategies to assist their organizations with the multiple challenges of leading in today’s global society.
-Learners are introduced to leadership strategies in the areas of multi-cultural relationships, negotiating and forecasting.
-Successful completion of the Operational Leadership Certificate prepares the learner to take a proactive role in strategic leadership and decision making.
+The Operational Leadership Certificate is designed for individuals interested in developing leadership strategies to assist organizations with the multiple challenges of leading in today’s global society.
+Students are introduced to leadership strategies in the areas of multi-cultural relationships, negotiating, and forecasting.
+Successful completion of the Operational Leadership Certificate prepares the student to take a proactive role in strategic leadership and decision-making.

 Anyone interested in completing the Certificate in Operational Leadership may complete a Southwestern College Professional Studies Application for Admission.
 The five courses comprising the Operational Leadership Certificate can be completed in eight months or less with no prerequisites.

 Individuals completing the Operational Leadership Certificate at Southwestern College may apply these 15 credit hours earned toward a Bachelor of Science degree with a major in Strategic Leadership or they can be applied as electives in other bachelor degrees offered by Southwestern College Professional Studies.

 The Operational Leadership Certificate is offered in an Online format.
 Courses are delivered in six-week sessions to allow maximum flexibility for busy professionals.

 This course is an introduction to various leadership theories and models.
 Learners will evaluate and apply leadership theories to practical real work situations.

 Learners in this course will examine individual and group behavior within the context of the organizational design and culture.
 Learners gain theoretical and practical knowledge for understanding topics such as motivation, leadership, management decision‐making, group process, and conflict resolution.